nokia/ntt/docs/conformance/remaining-work.md

 have done their work.
 ETSI 21.3.7 says the operation blocks.

 Anything driving a live SUT from PTCs is exposed, because that is exactly the shape: fork a worker per node, wait for them, assert.
+It has now caught two of our own tests — `TestPerComponentAddressesScale` on a Windows runner and `TestExecPerComponentAddress_PTCType` on Linux — both of which had been passing on faster machines by winning the race.
+That is the hazard in
+miniature: the failure is timing-dependent, so it looks like flakiness and gets re-run rather than diagnosed.
 The workaround is to wait on an event instead — have each worker report completion over a connected port and receive those reports — which is what `TestPerComponentAddressesScale` now does, with a comment saying why.